RP001-eng/TIC-TAC-TOE-GAME/README.md

 Run the Container
-docker run -d -p 8080:80 tic-tac-toe localhost:8080  --> opens the tic tac toe webpage
+docker run -d -p 8080:80 tic-tac-toe localhost:8080  --> opens the tic tac toe webpage (in the browser )

 ### 📁 Project Structure